 Data were entered into IBM SPSS Statistics for Windows, version 24.
 Descriptive data were expressed as percentage, mean, standard deviation, and range.
-Based on the distribution of responses methodological alignment with previous socio-professional [18, 281. attributes were categorized as follows: "under 35" and "35 and above" for age, "less than 5 years", and "5 years and above" for years since graduation, "less than 2 years" and "2 years and above" for history of public "contractual practice. and governmental service", "official and others" for CHC employment status.
+Based on the distribution of responses and in methodological alignment with previous socio-professional studies [18, 28]. attributes were categorized as follows: "under 35" and "35 and above" for age, "less than 5 years", and "5 years and above" for years since graduation, "less than 2 years" and "2 years and above" for history of public practice. and "contractual or on governmental service", "official and others" for CHC employment status.
 Additionally, those who "never smoked" and "smoked and quit" were classified as non-smokers, and all others were classified as smokers.
 Also, "none", "low", and "moderate importance" responses to questions on barriers were grouped together as "low importance", while "high" and "extremely high importance" responses were grouped together as "high importance" to be analyzed as categorical outcome variables and based on their distributions.

 A simple linear regression assessed the relationship between practice score, socioprofessional attributes, knowledge score, and attitude score to identify independent variables that were associated with outcome variables with P-values below 0.2.
 These variables were then included in a multiple linear regression model (forward method).
-A second similar regression model was (excluding knowledge developed attitude scores) to assess the relationship between socio-professional attributes and practice score (the results of these two models were explained only in the text).
+A second similar regression model was developed (excluding knowledge and attitude scores) to assess the relationship between socio-professional attributes and practice score (the results of these two models were explained only in the text).
 Finally, multiple logistic regression (forward method) was applied to assess the relationship between TSCC barriers and socio-professional attributes.
 Significance was set at 0.05 for all tests.